SoftBank joint venture uses connected car data to improve U.S. roads

 The new venture, known as i-Probe, was initially created as a subsidiary of Japanese construction services company Pacific Consultants (PCKK) last year, then in March it was transferred to a joint venture co-owned by SoftBank, PCKK, and engineering services company Oriental Consultants Global (OCG).
 Underpinning i-Probe’s business is SoftBank’s experience of the internet of things (IoT) and big data processing, which will be paired with PCKK and OCG’s knowledge of road infrastructure, to sell insights to public agencies responsible for fixing potholes, bumps, and similar road defects.

-The American Society of Civil Engineers gave U.S. roads a “D-plus” grade in its last Infrastructure Report Card in 2017, with 45 percent of the country’s roads considered to be in poor condition — this situation is reportedly getting worse.
+The American Society of Civil Engineers gave U.S. roads a “D-plus” grade in its last Infrastructure Report Card in 2017, with 45% of the country’s roads considered to be in poor condition — this situation is reportedly getting worse.
 Elsewhere, SBD Automotive data suggests that connected cars will account for more than 70% of all automobiles sold in North America and Europe in 2020, while the monetization of automotive data is expected to be a $33 billion market globally by 2025, up from $2 billion in 2017.

 A number of companies already exist for the express purpose of monetizing insights gleaned from connected car data, including Vancouver-based Mojio and Israel’s Otonomo, the latter of which raised a fresh $46 million in funding just a few weeks ago.